Titan-Systems/titan/docs/getting-started.md

 """
 ```

+For more advanced usage, see [Blueprint](blueprint.md).

-### Using the CLI
+## Using the CLI

 You can use the CLI to generate a plan, apply a plan, or export resources.
-To use the CLI, install the Python package and call `python -m titan` from the command line.
+To use the CLI, install the Python package and call `titan` from the command line.

 The CLI allows you to `plan` and `apply` a Titan Core YAML config.
 You can specify a single input file or a directory of configs.